-When you hire independent contractors in foreign countries, one of the last things you might expect is a potential tax liability.
-But the possibility does exist, depending on multiple factors surrounding the contractors working on your behalf, and whether they are triggering permanent establishment (PE) by their activities.
+When you hire independent contractors in foreign countries, you don’t expect a potential tax liability.
+However, it could happen and this depends on a couple of factors.
+It could depend on factors surrounding the contractors working on your behalf.
+It could also depend on whether they are triggering permanent establishment (PE) by their activities.

 This article will explore PE definitions and the type of activities that could result in corporate taxation for your company when you hire foreign contractors.
 You can minimize the risk of PE taxation by taking a few simple steps when creating and managing the contractor relationship overseas.